Zilliqa/scilla-docs/docs/source/scilla-trial.rst

 read about the format of the inputs to pass to the interpter.

 In order to user this IDE, users do not need to hold testnet ZIL.
-To try out the Interpreter IDE, users need to go visit `Scilla Interpreter IDE
+To try out the Interpreter IDE, users need to visit `Scilla Interpreter IDE
 <https://ide.zilliqa.com>`_.